Coming soon to a stage near you...

 May 2023 - I was delighted to be back in the conservatory at Broomfield Park after a break of a few years and performed a set of covers and original songs on the guitar - outside this time as it was 31 degrees Celsius in the conservatory!

-May 2023 - I loved writing my most quirky script to date - an 18 minutes three-hander spy comedy entitled Stuff Happens!
+May 2023 - I loved writing my most quirky script to date - a 17 minutes three-hander spy comedy entitled Stuff Happens!
 The synopsis of the play: When desperate Barry, who was close to jumping off from the side of the River Thames embankment, is approached by Katie, his life takes an unexpected turn, while Thomas suffers the consequences of mistaken identity.

 2022